 New instruments and marketplaces

-A second trend is projects will begin to harden their governance structures.
+A second trend is that projects will begin to harden their blockchain governance structures.
 The success of blockchain projects is not just about good technology.
-Its also about creating a consortium infrastructure that will be able to withstand the inevitable challenges of frontier applications of new software.
+It’s also about creating a consortium, business network, infrastructure that will be able to withstand the inevitable challenges of frontier applications of new software.
 Decisions will have to be made about enterprise integration, privacy, identity and more.